The Anisfield-Wolf Memorial Award

-The 2018 Awards event was held during the Celebration of Human Services on Friday, October 26, at the Hilton Garden Inn-Downtown.
-2019 award nominations to be announced.
+The 2019 Awards event will be held during the Celebration of Human Services on Friday, October 25, at the Hilton Garden Inn-Downtown.
+Nominations will be accepted May 6-June 28, 2019.

 Nominate an Organization for the $25,000 Anisfield-Wolf Memorial Award

-To nominate an organization for the $25,000 Anisfield-Wolf Memorial Award, complete and submit the following two documents by the :
+To nominate an organization for the $25,000 Anisfield-Wolf Memorial Award, complete and submit the following two documents:

 - Nomination statement: Typed narrative, one or two 8.5×11 pages, no smaller than 11 point font

 - Located in the Greater Cleveland area

 - Nonprofit organization (privately funded, tax-supported, or both)

 May organizations which were nominated in the past be nominated again?